netMedi/secret_tool/README.md

 [!]
 Recommended VS Code extensions: `oven.bun-vscode`.

 You can run secret_tool without compiling it.
-Use `bun secret-debug`.
+Use `bun secret_tool`.
 To start utils you can have two options: `bun secret_utils` and `./secret_utils.sh`.

 After making changes verify all the shell scripts with shellcheck (`./.posix_verify.sh`) and TypeScript with linter.